LaurentRDC/dissertation/content/graphite.md

 \frac{1}{\bar{\tau}} \approx \sum_j \left( \frac{G_{ep,j}}{C_e} - \sum_i \frac{G_{ep,i}}{C_{ph,j}}\right).
 \label{eq:graphite-tau-4}
 $$
-As a specific example, the above expression reduces nicely in the case of the two-temperature model, where all phonon modes are considered to be thermalized with each other, with isochoric heat capacity $C_{ph}$:
+As an aside, the above expression reduces nicely in the case of the two-temperature model, where all phonon modes are considered to be thermalized with each other, with isochoric heat capacity $C_{ph}$:
 $$
 \frac{1}{\bar{\tau}} = G_{ep} \left( \frac{1}{C_e} - \frac{1}{C_{ph}}\right)
 $$